SamCatherman/webpack2.0-starter/readme.md

 11/18: Added an organizational structure for the growing codebase in my webpack starter project.
 I extracted my SCSS to a dedicated file, added a dev-server to run on localhost, and refactored the hot-reloading to work with it.
 Added plugins to minify js and css files for production.

 I switched to a new branch so I can add in some features from react.

+Added image loader, with various parameters for different types of image files.
+There is a lot going on in here, and I'd definitely be interested to unpack some of the parameters set.